Don’t call it a comeback.

 Hot dog talk, don’t get excited.

 The perfect frankfurter should have a firm casing that gives a light snap when you bite into it, and a rush of smoky, sweet and salty as you ingest it.
+I also love them grilled or griddled.
+Char only imparts added personality.

 Like I’ve always contested, gluttony as a cardinal sin needs revisiting.